gsnedders/wpt-docs/docs/writing-tests/general-guidelines.md

 Tests that rely on anything else should be manual tests that document their assumptions.

+When it comes to fonts, tests should either not rely on fonts having specific metrics, or make use of the [Ahem font](ahem).

 ### Be Self-Contained

 Tests must not depend on external network resources, including